hummingbot/hummingbot-site/docs/installation/index.md

 |                      | **Install from source**: 3 GB per instance                                                                                   |
 | **Network**          | A reliable internet connection is critical to keeping Hummingbot connected to exchanges.                                     |

-## Installing Hummingbot via Docker
+## Installing Hummingbot with Docker

+You can install Hummingbot via Docker or from source (see the OS-specific guides).
 For most users, we recommend installing Hummingbot using [Docker](https://www.docker.com/), which lets you deploy Hummingbot in various configurations.

 Using Docker for Hummingbot deployment offers several benefits, such as simplifying the installation process, enabling easy versioning and scaling, and ensuring a consistent and isolated environment for running the bot.

-Follow the instructions listed in the [Deploy Examples](/installation/deploy/) page to install Hummingbot with Docker.
+Follow the instructions listed in the [Deploying Hummingbot with Docker](/installation/deploy/) page.

 ## OS-Specific Guides